 Aluminum-alloy front subframe

-Besides its low mass, the TL aluminum-alloy front subframe reduces "starting boom" (resonance noise) without the use of additional dampers.
+Besides its low mass, the TL aluminum-alloy front subframe reduces "starting boom" (resonance noise).
+For 2007, it has been re-designed with new transmission mounts and bushings for a more comfortable ride.

-The careful application of high-density melt sheet makes a huge reduction in high-frequency sound.
-Testing results show it reduces the high frequency (approx. 500Hz and above) vibration of the TL floor panels, decreasing noise inside the vehicle.
+The careful application of a high-density melt sheet makes a huge reduction in high-frequency sound.
+Testing results show it reduces the vibration of the TL floor panels from approximately 500Hz and above, decreasing noise inside the vehicle.

 EXTERIOR (SIDEVIEW) MIRRORS

 A mirror housing needs to be small and aerodynamic to reduce turbulence-without compromising mirror area.
-To reduce the housing size engineers devised a way to hold the mirror element from behind instead of at the sides, and carefully controlled the gap between the mirror element and housing to further reduce turbulence.
+To reduce the housing size, engineers devised a way to hold the mirror element from behind instead of at the sides, and carefully controlled the gap between the mirror element and housing to further reduce turbulence.
 Blue-tinted mirrors also reduce eyestrain in bright conditions.
+For 2007, the housing has been redesigned to incorporate turn signals.

 Engineers also measured the airflow through the channel between the A-pillar and the mirror.
 By designing this channel in an expanding V-shape, the air actually decelerates (rather than accelerates) as it moves across the glass.
 This helps keep the air from tumbling across the side glass, reducing high- and mid-frequency noise.

-Engineers also positioned the mirrors forward, away from the window glass, to further reduce wind noise while increasing the driver's side view.
-A reverse tilt function automatically tilts either the left or right mirror down when the TL transmission is shifted into Reverse.
-This is a driver-selectable function that may be turned on or off as desired.
+The mirrors have been positioned forward, away from the window glass, to further reduce wind noise, while increasing the driver's side view.
+A reverse tilt function automatically tilts either the left or right mirror down when the TL transmission is shifted into reverse.
+This is a driver-selectable function via the mirror adjuster control that may be turned on or off if desired.

 DOORS & LATCHES